-- The maximum number of supported remote sites is 10 per central Cisco Unity Connection. - This solution supports all three fallback methods: SRST, Enhanced SRST (E-SRST), and Unified CME as SRST.
-The Cisco Unity Connection SRSV branch server runs on the Cisco Services-Ready Engine (SRE) 900 and 910 blade servers and any supported Cisco Unity Connection platform such as Cisco Unified Computing System (UCS), UCS E-Series, or Media Convergence Servers (MCS).
+- The maximum number of supported remote sites is 10 per central Cisco Unity Connection. - This solution supports both fallback methods, SRST and Enhanced SRST (E-SRST).
+The Cisco Unity Connection SRSV branch server runs on the Cisco Services-Ready Engine (SRE) 900 and 910 blade servers and any supported Cisco Unity Connection platform such as Cisco Unified Computing System (UCS) or UCS E-Series.
 Both the Cisco Unity Connection SRSV branch server and the SRST or E-SRST router appear as a single logical unit, where the SRST router handles all control signaling in the event the of a WAN outage. - The Cisco Unity Connection SRSV branch server becomes active if the WAN link goes down and SRST is in active state.
-Otherwise it remains in the idle state. - E.164 extension numbers are supported. - Cisco Business Edition 6000 is not supported. - Use HTTP over Secure Socket Layer (SSL) protocol to secure the connection between Cisco Unity Connection and Cisco Unity Connection SRSV.
+Otherwise it remains in the idle state. - E.164 extension numbers are supported.

+- Cisco Business Edition 6000 is not supported. - Use HTTP over Secure Socket Layer (SSL) protocol to secure the connection between Cisco Unity Connection and Cisco Unity Connection SRSV.

 The central-site Cisco Unity Connection should be 9.1(1) or later release for the SRSV solution to work.
-The Cisco Unity Connection SRSV server is supported with Unified CM, Unified CME, and Unified CME SRST version 8.6 and later releases.
+The Cisco Unity Connection SRSV server is supported with Unified CM and E-SRST version 8.6 and later releases.